I’m always up for a fun repurpose project and today’s post is just that. I’m sharing how to take a work apron and make it into a zippered pouch.

 - zipper (minimum 9″l)

-Step 1: Cut apron strings off leaving 1/2″ each on one side.
-Save the apron strings for finishing the zipper ends and to use on the zipper pull later.
+Step 1: Cut apron strings off of apron leaving 1/2″ each on one side.
+Save the apron strings for making the zipper stop ends and to use on the zipper pull later.

-Step 2: Iron on fusible interfacing to wrong side of apron.
+Step 2: Iron on medium weight fusible interfacing to wrong side of apron.

-Step 3: Make apron into a tube by overlapping short ends.
-Fold raw edge of cut apron string (binding) under and zig zag stitch tube closed.
+Step 3: Make the apron into a tube by overlapping the short ends.
+Fold the raw edge of cut apron string (binding) under and zig zag stitch closed.

-Step 3 continued: Press apron tube shape flat so center of apron lines up with back center seam.
+Step 3 continued: Press the apron tube shape flat so center of apron lines up with back center seam.
+You want the logo to be front and center.
+Set aside.

 Step 4: Prepare the zipper.
 Measure the top apron open space and subtract 1″.
 My aprons measured 8 1/2″ so my complete zipper length is 7 1/2″.
-Using the apron string binding sew a short piece perpendicular to zipper on each end as pictured above.
+Using the apron string binding sew a short piece perpendicular to zipper on each end as pictured above to create a finished edge for the zipper.

-Step 5: Sew lining to zipper.
+Step 5: Sew cotton lining to the zipper.
 Place right side of lining up against wrong side of zipper.

-Step 6: Slide zipper/lining up into pouch keeping wrong sides together.
-Pin front portion of zipper to pouch top.
+Step 6: Slide zipper and lining up into pouch keeping wrong sides together.
+Pin front portion of zipper to pouch front.

 Once Step 7 is complete pull pouch over so wrong sides are visible.

-Step 8: Wrong sides together (be sure zipper is at least half way open) sew lining side seams leaving bottom open.
-Sew canvas exterior (apron base) closed and then miter the corners.
+Step 8: With the wrong sides together (be sure zipper is at least half way open) sew lining side seams about 1/2″ seam allowance leaving the bottoms open.
+Then sew only the canvas apron bottom closed and finally miter the corners.

 Step 8: The mitered corner will create depth in the pouch.
 Pinch the base seam open and up against the pouch side then sew across.
 Snip the pointy portion off before turning right side out.

-Step 9: With everything right side out press under 1/2″ raw edge of lining and top stitch lining shut.
-Shove lining down into pouch.
+Step 9: With everything right side out press under 1/2″ raw edge of the lining and top stitch lining shut.
+Shove lining down into pouch and press.

 Disclaimer: Although I do work with The Home Depot this post is not sponsored by them.
 All creative thoughts, applications and opinions are my own.